Once the preserve of youth, Indian IT staffing enters middle age

 The likes of Bangalore-based Infosys and Wipro Ltd were built on a young, cheap and educated workforce that also drew global giants such as IBM Corp and Accenture to the country.

-And the vibrancy of the new industry was epitomised by a corporate culture that was far more influenced by Silicon Valley than traditional Indian attitudes.
+And the vibrancy of the new industry was epitomized by a corporate culture that was far more influenced by Silicon Valley than traditional Indian attitudes.

 In India, many in their first jobs continue to live with parents, whereas working in IT often meant moving to another city, such as Bangalore, Hyderabad or Pune.